Zadar – Medieval town in Croatia

 Five Wells Square and the park

 The wells might no longer be in use, the square is still a remarkable place.
 While it’s great for photography, it’s even better for romance.
 With a peaceful park lying next to it, the square is an excellent starting point for walks in the park.
 The park is packed with benches and little resting corners.
 The park is built on top of an ancient bastion and offers some great views over the area as well.
-On many occasions, the Five Wells Square is used to host concerts and festivities.
+On festive occasions in Zadar Croatia, the Five Wells Square is used to host concerts and festivities.

 Maybe this isn’t really a thing to do, but I have to repeat it a few times.
 The boulevard of the old town of Zadar has some of the best sunsets we’ve seen.
 It’s so easy and fun to make stunning pictures here.
 The Zadar tourism website even claims they have “the most beautiful sunsets in the world”.
 I’m not contradicting, but not complying either.
 I’ll have to go and check the rest of the world first!
 But I do admit I’m quite fond of the rainbow flag favicon the website hosts!